syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img4.png" Caption="Data Markers"%}

-Appearance of the labels can be customized by using the [font](../api/ejchart#members:series-marker-datalabel-font) and [offset](../api/ejchart#members:series-marker-datalabel-offset) options.
+The appearance of the labels can be customized by using the [font](../api/ejchart#members:series-marker-datalabel-font) and [offset](../api/ejchart#members:series-marker-datalabel-offset) options.
 The [offset](../api/ejchart#members:series-marker-datalabel-offset) option is used to move the labels vertically.
 Also, labels can be rotated by using the [rotate](../api/ejchart#members:series-marker-datalabel-rotate) option.

 The following code example shows how to rotate datalabel text and customize the font.